Adrianbarros/sbg-assigment/README.md

 Hello to the team at SBG Funding!
 Here is a bit of the overview of my porject and how to run it.
 The backend and API will be hosted and the only requirement will be the front end.
 I wish I had more time to make it better looking but I did my best to show some nice code.

+I left the link for my backend just in case but feel free to use the lambda to use yours.
+I also needed some manual chnages for the AWS API gateway so results may vary.
+Please contact me if there are any questions or discrepancy with my resultts and your local machine.

 ## Technologies Used

 ![Node.js](https://img.shields.io/badge/Node.js-339933?style=for-the-badge&logo=nodedotjs&logoColor=white)